Standards and Conventions

 Security

-In order to use the REST API, you need to have a valid ID token and pass that as the Authorization header in the following way:
+In order to use the REST API, you need to have a valid ID or ACCESS token and pass that as the Authorization header in the following way:

 Authorization: Bearer <IDTOKEN>